 (ii) We have omitted all nouns related to verbs with the agentive -er/-or marker (e.g. baker and hunter), as well as the majority of those with agentive/actor -ist or -ant/-ent (e.g. antagonist and assistant).
 The vast majority of words with these suffixes that we have identified have been kept in a separate list.
+The rationale behind this lies in the intended use of the nominalization sense status, which is to facilitate association of semantic arguments in nominal clauses with the syntactic elements within those nominal clauses.
+Since these agentive "nominalization" senses do not usually serve as a noun clause head, there will be no argument linking to facilitate.

 Lastly, we note that the set of nominalization senses is fuzzy.
 Numerous cases of nominalization senses are not clearly good or bad, as in "the army's equipment of the troops" or "the recession of the river to its normal level".
-These sound more natural as "the army's equipping of the troops", and "the receding of the river to its normal level" but are certainly NOT on a par with the use of device in the sentence discussed earlier, "John's device of the plan worried Mary".
+These sound more natural as "the army's equipping of the troops", and "the receding of the river to its normal level" but are certainly NOT on a par with (i.e. are not as bad as) the use of device in the sentence discussed earlier, "John's device of the plan worried Mary".